 Whether you’re having a single tooth or multiple teeth extracted, it’s important to replace them to preserve your jawbone density and the health of your remaining teeth.
 The roots of your teeth provide necessary blood flow and stimulation to your jawbone, and when they are removed, it can cause the area to erode and thin out.
 Fortunately, we provide a variety of tooth-replacement options, including dental implants in Lincoln.
 These will restore the entire structure of your missing teeth from the roots up, completely revitalizing your grin.

 People who get their wisdom teeth extracted are often wary about painful dry sockets.
 When the area where your teeth were removed isn’t properly maintained, the blood clot can loosen, causing a dry socket.
 The best way to avoid this from occurring is to not use straws, smoke cigarettes, or brush too aggressively on or around your extraction site.
 Not only will this problem slow down the healing process, but sometimes it can require needing additional treatment as well.
 We’ll provide you with aftercare instructions to help you keep this from happening.
-Plus, if you have any questions, all you have to do is call our office!
+Plus, if you have any questions, all you have to do is call our dental office!